 Zappeion is the dream of a Greek living in Romania in the 1850’s.
 Zappas was inspired by poet Panagiotis Soutsos, who essentially introduced the concept of establishing parallel cultural activities and exhibitions modeled on the first world’s fair in London (1851).
 It was the time of industrial revolution of the 19th century, and Zappas wanted to keep pace with it.
 Today Zappeion hosts events in Aigli, and there is also an open-air cinema.

 Greek Parliament became famous during the Greek crisis (2007).
-Nonetheless, it consists of a major historical building, built as Bavarian King Otto new palace, onto the Boubounistras Hill (where one of the seven gates of Haseki Wall existed before, in the corner of Othonos & Amalias), during 1836-1862.
+Nonetheless, it consists a major historical building, built as Bavarian King Otto new palace, onto the Boubounistras Hill (where one of the seven gates of Haseki Wall existed before, in the corner of Othonos & Amalias), during 1836-1862.
 Anafiotes workers came to work for its construction (a total of 520 people), that later created Anafiotika in Plaka.

 The monument that exist in front of the Parliament, depicts a dead soldier, designed in 1926-1929 and completed in 1932, and the Presidential Guard was assigned to guard it 24/7.

 The cable car base is located in Kolonaki, Ploutarhou & Aristippou.
-In 3 minutes times and a ticket of 7 euros you can get up to Lycabettus hill, enjoy the view, Saint George chapel and have a lunch or dinner.
+In 3 minutes time and a ticket of 7 euros you can get up to Lycabettus hill, enjoy the view, Saint George chapel and have a lunch or dinner.

 A new great landmark of Athens.
-Every weekend most of Athenian families visit the place to have coffee, lunch, ride bicycle in the artificial lake.
+Every weekend most of Athenian families visit the place to have coffee, lunch and ride bicycles in the artificial lake.
 There are many happenings that take place.

-Not like the National garden, this garden was made and donated to Athens university.
-A really great garden, a place you definitely have to be, if you have days to spend in Athens.
+This garden was created and donated to Athens university, a place you definitely have to be if you have days to spend in Athens.
 The visit there will stay in your mind forever.

 Greek history definitely passed and stayed here.
 A collection of celebrities, in central hill, behind the place of the first bavarian pub, Mets area.
 A walk there is a trip to history.
 A great site for navigating there is here, where you can read stories of George Finley, Dimitris Pikionis (with the famous pathway), Korais, Kolokotronis and many other famous persons involved in modern Greek history.